Registration is closed for this event...

 View Judith's profile and full STITCHES West class list

-Tapestry Technique for Wearable Textiles with Judith Shangold
+Tapestry Weaving for Wearable Textiles with Judith Shangold

 Learn to paint with yarn using tapestry techniques.
 We usually think of tapestries as densely woven, weft-faced weaves used for wall hangings and rugs.
 The same techniques can be used with finer yarns and balanced weaves, however, to create textiles suitable for clothing and accessories.